philsturgeon/phil.tech/_posts/2009-12-29-CodeIgniter-Template-library.markdown

 - Meta-data
 - Layout files - wrapper around the loaded view
 - Themes
-- Partials - Give any nubmer of views a name and load them in the layout (sidebar, menu, extra footer, etc)
+- Partials - Give any number of views a name and load them in the layout (sidebar, menu, extra footer, etc)
 - Loading views in modules - supports [Modular Separation (PHP 5)](http://codeigniter.com/forums/viewthread/121820/) and any system that uses $this->router->fetch\_module().

 So that's lots of crazy stuff that to me has been very useful and should be for others too.